-- The Subscriber requests in writing that TunTrust revoke the Certificate; - The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization; - TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
+- 1. The Subscriber requests in writing that TunTrust revoke the Certificate; - 2.
+The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
+TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
+TunTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); or - 5.
+TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.